 | Opened appraisal link but nothing else | Apprehensive about property value | Reassurance call scheduled |

-But a basic task list is usually not enough anymore.
-The better approach is to learn from the patterns in your own pipeline data.
-Maybe leads who go silent for three days after a rate quote tend to respond if someone follows up with a payment comparison.
-Maybe Tuesday mornings get better responses than Friday afternoons on your book of business.
-Maybe leads who ask for a second quote need a different message than leads who are only waiting on one document.
+But a basic task management system is not enough anymore.
+The best mortgage companies are using AI to understand the patterns in their own pipeline data.
+The system learns.
+It notices that on your team, borrowers who go silent for exactly three days after a rate quote tend to convert if someone reaches out with a specific message.
+It notices that Tuesday mornings get better response rates than Friday afternoons on your book of business.
+It notices that borrowers who request a second rate quote are less likely to close and need different messaging than borrowers who are comparing your rates to a specific competitor.

 Better Lead Scoring Based on Behavior